parmentelat/jupyterlab-tpt/examples/sandbox-nb.md

 * course levels:
   * using tags to specifiy a level among basic=green, intermediate=blue, advanced=red
   * also the ability to put a frame around a cell
-* miscell MyST tricks
+* miscell usual tricks (link to a downloadable file, iframe with some static html, ...)

 and check how that renders in the following contexts

 * jupyter book output, which is now our primary output medium
-* classic notebook, which although it is almost deprecated, remains our main editing tool
-* jlab, but apparently this is mostly a hopeless goal
+* jlab4, with a cocktail of extensions, at least
+  * jupytext, myst, courselevels
+* notebook 7, which as of 2023 June is about to get released
+* there was also nbclassic, but it's getting deprecated so..

 +++ {"jp-MarkdownHeadingCollapsed": true}